Can Running Shoes Cause Sciatica?

 Good-fitting shoes having roomy toe boxes are perfect for sciatica patients, as wearing tight shoes while running aggravates the condition.

-Tips to Help You Avoid Aggravating Your Sciatic Nerve
+Tips To Help You Avoid Aggravating Your Sciatic Nerve

 When you have back pain, you may deal with a particularly troublesome condition known as sciatica.
 This is a type of nerve pain that often affects the lower back and legs.
 Sciatica can be extremely painful and make it hard for you to do daily activities.